Plastics NZ promotes 'design for the environment' and engages with the plastics industry to encourage end-of-life recycling or reuse.

 General Recycling/ Other Schemes

-Other organisations who either collect plastic material and arrange for it to be exported or recycled in New Zealand include:
+Other organisations who either collect plastic material and arrange for it to be exported or recycled, or can provide information on recycling services offered in New Zealand include:

 E-Waste, Batteries